Our ongoing series on herbs for dogs continues with this look at uva ursi.

 - In any case, uva ursi can still be used to help stop bleeding due to its astringent properties.
 It can also reduce inflammation in the urinary tract, but it is a strong herb and can do damage to the kidney if used in large doses.

 - To use to fight urinary tract infections, make a decoction from fresh or dried leaves and/or stems.
 You can purchase quality dried uva ursi through Starwest Botanicals.
 I use them a lot.
 Click here to see what they offer.
-Use one cup of dried herb for every three cups of water.
+Directions using dried herbs for dogs with UTI’s: Use one cup of dried herb for every three cups of water.
 The leaves are impervious to water, so you won’t be able to make a tea out of it.
-For dogs, the dosage should be one teaspoon of decoction daily for a maximum of three days.
-That will prevent any kidney problems from arising.
+Dosage: dosage should be one teaspoon of decoction daily for a maximum of three days.
+That should prevent any kidney problems from arising.

-- Capsule dosage: I wasn’t able to locate any actual dosage for dogs within my resources.
+- Capsule dosage: I don’t have any actual dosage of capsules.
 If you want to use capsules, you will most likely have to adjust the human dosage.
 One vet (Dr. Marie over on just answers) suggested giving one and half or two times the human dose.
 Or, you can try this tablet form made for dogs and crush it if necessary.
 Here’s a link to a company on Amazon.

 Reasons to Use